-302901.
-Awarding of grants and availability of grant funds.
+Awarding of grants and availability of grant funds

+Sec.
 302902.
+302903.
+302904.
 Grants to States.

-302903.
 Grants to National Trust.

-302904.
-Direct grants for the preservation of prop-

-erties included on National Register.

-302905.
+Direct grants for the preservation of properties included on National Register.
+(B) unless the grantee has agree reports, in such form and containi formation, as the Secretary may to time require; 302905.
+302906.
 Religious property.

-302906.
-Grants and loans to Indian tribes and non-

-profit organizations representing ethnic or

-minority groups.

-302907.
-Grants to Indian tribes and Native Hawaiian

-organizations.

-302908.
-Grants to the Federated States of Micronesia,

-the Republic of the Marshall Islands, and

-the Republic of Palau.

-302909.
-Prohibited use of grant amounts.
+Grants and loans to Indian tribes and non-profit organizations representing ethnic or minority groups.
+(C) unless the grantee has agr sume, after completion of the p total cost of the continued maint 302907.
+Grants to Indian tribes and Native Hawaiian organizations. pair, and administration of the pr manner satisfactory to the Secret 302908.
+Grants to the Federated States of Micronesia, the Republic of the Marshall Islands, and (D) until the grantee has comsuch further terms and condition the Republic of Palau.